 You can run a diagnostics test on your switch.
 When you run the diagnostics, the LAN connections are tested, online and offline IQ modules are identified and suspect devices are detected.
-Suspect devices are attached devices that are the wrong brand for the appliance.
+Suspect devices are devices attached to the switch that are the wrong brand for the appliance.

-3.4.3 Upgrading the switch firmware
+3.4.3 Upgrading the MergePoint UnityTM switch firmware

-You can update your switch with the latest firmware available.
+You can update your MergePoint Unity switch with the latest firmware available.

 NOTE: The preferred method for updating the firmware is to use the DSView software.
-See the DSView Installer/User Guide for detailed instructions.
+See the VertivTM Avocent® DSViewTM 4.5 Management Software Installer/User Guide for detailed instructions.

-After the Flash memory is reprogrammed with the upgrade, the switch performs a soft reset, which terminates all IQ module sessions.
+After the Flash memory is reprogrammed with the upgrade, the MergePoint Unity switch performs a soft reset, which terminates all IQ module sessions.
 A target device experiencing an IQ module firmware update may not display, or may display as disconnected.
 The target device will appear normally when the Flash update is completed.